-Biological Diversity and The variety of life forms, the different plants, animals and Ecological Integrity microorganisms, the genes they contain and the ecosystems they form.
-Ecologically Sustainable Effective integration of economic and environmental Development (ESD) considerations in decision-making processes.
-Improved Valuation, Environmental factors should be included in the valuation of Pricing and Incentive assets and services.
-Mechanisms Intergenerational Equity That the present generation should ensure that the health, diversity and productivity of the environment is maintained or enhanced for the benefit of future generations.
-If there are threats of serious or irreversible environmental Precautionary Principle damage, lack of full scientific certainty should not be used as a reason for postponing measures to prevent environmental degradation.
+Biological Diversity and Ecological Integrity The variety of life forms, the different plants, animals and microorganisms, the genes they contain and the ecosystems they form.
+Ecologically Sustainable Development (ESD) Effective integration of economic and environmental considerations in decision-making processes.
+Improved Valuation, Pricing and Incentive Mechanisms Environmental factors should be included in the valuation of assets and services.
+Intergenerational Equity That the present generation should ensure that the health, diversity and productivity of the environment is maintained or enhanced for the benefit of future generations.
+Precautionary Principle If there are threats of serious or irreversible environmental damage, lack of full scientific certainty should not be used as a reason for postponing measures to prevent environmental degradation.
+Policy

 WARNING: This is a controlled document.
 Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.a
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au